mastry/simple-blockchain/README.md

 # Simple Blockchain
 This is a very simple blockchain implementation that I wrote for Udacity's Blockchain Developer nanodegree program.
+It implements a star registration service on top of the blockchain.

 ### Prerequisites